istio/istio.io/content/blog/2019/secure-egress-control-istio/index.md

 [monitor SNI and the service account](/docs/examples/advanced-gateways/egress_sni_monitoring_and_policies/) of the source pod, and define policies based on them.

+Now let's examine possible attacks and let me show you how the secure egress control in Istio prevents them.

 ### Possible attacks and their prevention

-Let's examine possible attacks and let me show you how the secure egress control in Istio prevents them.
 Consider the following security policy with regard to egress traffic:

 1. Application A is allowed to access `*.ibm.com` (all the external services with URL matching `*.ibm.com`, e.g. `www.ibm.com`)